Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling

-We trained all the models using the Adam optimizer \cite{Kingma15} with default parameters using teacher forcing \cite{Williams89}.
-To prevent over-fitting, dropout and batch normalization layers were used (dropout rate was set to 0.5), and we selected the model with the best performace on the validation set.
+We trained all the models using the Adam optimizer \citep{Kingma15} with default parameters using teacher forcing \citep{Williams89}.
+To prevent overfitting, dropout and batch normalization layers were used (the dropout rate was set to 0.5), and we selected the model with the best performance on the validation set.
 We set the embedding dimension to $d_e = 32$ for each agent (and the ball).
-The embedding layer, and macro-goal decoder $\varphi_{g'_k}$, prior $\varphi^k_{\text{prior}}$, encoder $\varphi^k_{\text{enc}}$, and decoder $\varphi^k_{\text{dec}}$ in VRNN were implemented by a 2-layer neural network with a hidden layer of size $64$.
+The embedding layer, the macro goal decoder $\varphi_{g'_k}$, prior $\varphi^k_{\text{prior}}$, encoder $\varphi^k_{\text{enc}}$, and decoder $\varphi^k_{\text{dec}}$ in the VRNN were implemented by a two-layer neural network with a hidden layer of size $64$.
 We modeled each latent variable $z$ as a multivariate Gaussian with diagonal covariance of dimension $64$.
-All GRUs were implemented by a 2-layer neural network with a hidden layer of size $100$.
-Other implementations were based on \cite{Zhan19}.
-We selected xy position, velocity, and acceleration as the input states (i.e., $d_s = 6$).
-The reason and the analysis of various input states and output actions are described in Appendix \ref{app:dimension}.
+All GRUs were implemented by a two-layer neural network with a hidden layer of size $100$.
+Other implementations were based on \citep{Zhan19}.
+We selected $x-y$ position, velocity, and acceleration as the input states (i.e., $d_s = 6$).
+The reason for and the analysis of various input states and output actions are described in \ref{app:dimension}.
 For the temperature $\tau$ in a Gumbel-softmax distribution, we set it to $1$ in both experiments.

-VRNN decoder $\varphi^k_{\text{dec}}$ were implemented by a 2-layer neural network returning a multivariate Gaussian with diagonal covariance.
-The original VRNN \cite{Chung15} has no constraint in the learning of the variance.
-It may cause that the NLL $\log p_{\theta}(a_t \mid z_{\leq t})$ tends toward infinity when the variance approaches to zero.
-Most of cases including our experiments did not happen such problems (in such difficult case, setting the decoder variance as a global hyperparameter will be practically effective).
-In our model, the KL divergence in the first term of Eq.(\ref{eq:penalty}) includes $-2\log (\hat{\sigma}^{t,k}_{dec})$, where $\hat{\sigma}^{t,k}_{dec}$ is the directly estimated variances, and the term may prevent the variance from approaching to zero.
+The VRNN decoder $\varphi^k_{\text{dec}}$ was implemented by a two-layer neural network returning a multivariate Gaussian with diagonal covariance.
+The original VRNN \citep{Chung15} has no constraint in the learning of the variance.
+It may cause the NLL $\log p_{\theta}(a_t \mid z_{\leq t})$ to tend toward infinity when the variance approaches zero.
+Most of the cases, including our experiments, such problems did not happen (in such difficult cases, setting the decoder variance as a global hyperparameter will be practically effective).
+In our model, the KL divergence in the first term in Eq.
+(3) includes $-2\log (\hat{\sigma}^{t,k}_{dec})$, where $\hat{\sigma}^{t,k}_{dec}$ is the directly estimated variance, and the term may prevent the variance from approaching zero.